 In this article, we explain how to buy Amazon shares online in the UK.
 This covers the steps required to buy Amazon shares, as well as some popular UK brokers to do this with.

 Find a UK Stock Broker That Offers Amazon Shares

 With Amazon now boasting one of the largest market capitalisations globally, it will come as no surprise to learn that lots of UK brokers allow you to buy its shares.

 As such, you need to spend some time looking at the types of fees and commissions the platform charges, what payment methods are supported, and crucially – whether or not the broker is licensed by the FCA.

 Taking all of this into account, below you will find some popular UK stockbrokers that allow you to buy Amazon shares online.

 In this part of our guide, we explore some of the most important factors that you need to consider prior to buying Amazon shares.

 Launched in 1994 by Jeff Bezos, Amazon began life as an online bookstore.
 It then moved into other areas of online retail, such as DVDs, CDs, and consumer goods.
 Just three years after its foundation, Amazon made the decision to go public.
 Opting for tech-oriented NASDAQ, Amazon shares were initially priced at $18.
 This valued the company at just under $500 million.

 Since then, it has been nothing but an upward trajectory for Amazon shareholders.
-In fact, at the time of writing in July 2020, Amazon shares are priced at just under $2,900.
-This translates into a stock price increase of nearly 16,000% from its initial IPO price.
-However, you also need to factor in several stock splits along the way – meaning your return on investment would be even higher.
+In fact, at the time of writing in April 2022, Amazon shares are priced at $3177.
+This translates into a stock price increase of 17,553% from its initial IPO price of $18.
+However, you also need to factor in several stock splits along the way.

 Amazon Dividend Information